nalinahuja/qcd/README.md

 ## Dependencies
 <p align="justify">
 QCD does not require any special dependencies to operate as a command line utility and uses common builtin commands during execution.
+However, there may be some dependencies missing depending on the operating system QCD is installed in.

+#### MacOS
+MacOS does not natively ship with the <code>realpath</code> command.
+This command is used by QCD during path resolution making it a <i>critical</i> dependency.
+This means that if the user wants use QCD as a path switching utility, then the user will have to manually install this dependency using a tool like <a href="https://brew.sh/">brew</a>.

+#### Linux
-However, unlike most Linux distributions macOS does not natively ship with the <code>realpath</code> and <code>curl> command and therefore the user will have to manually install this command in order to use QCD.
-The only other dependency it requires is the <code>curl</code> command which is used internally by QCD to download updates.
-Please make sure that this command is installed on your machine if you want to use QCDs the self update functionality.
-While not a dependency, please update your bash environment to the latest version to get the best possible experience with QCD.
+Some Linux distributions do not natively ship with the <code>curl</code> command.
+This command is used by QCD to download updates making it a <i>non-critical</i> dependency.
+This means that if the user wants to use QCDs update functionality, then the user will have to manually install this dependency using a tool like <a href="https://ubuntu.com/server/docs/package-management">apt</a>.
 </p>

 ## Installation